 (II) Case Log

-To obtain the Certificate in Small Animal Veterinary Practice / Neurology, a minimum of 25 ECTS credits (5 weeks of course attendance) need to be acquired.
+To obtain the Certificate of Advanced Studies in Veterinary Medicine / Neurology, a minimum of 25 ECTS credits (5 weeks of course attendance) need to be acquired.

 15 ECTS credits minimum have to be collected in the major subject: Neurology.